GFX23/GFX23/README.md

 - 📫 Reach me at email: spacil-tomas@seznam.cz

 PROJECTS:

+- Check my REPO: LeetCode
+    - There i'm storing solutions from solved puzzles with explanation.

 - Check my REPO: crm-tsindustry
     - My latest project, which iam refactoring from my old version to new one with Next.JS, TypeScript, GraphQL.
     - Its made for industrial company, for accounting, tracking orders and for some dashboards.